anas-ghouri/Bookstore-Performance-Analysis-Using-SQL-For-Strategic-Decision-Making/Project Overview.md

 **Project overview**

 This SQL-based analytical project aims to derive revenue insights, evaluate promotional effectiveness and assess customer demand to extract insights for appropriate data-driven decision-making leading to effective strategic planning for maximizing revenue and optimizing profitability.
-The analysis focuses on demand pattern and finance perspectives to deliver strategic insights that can drive smarter decisions for inventory planning, marketing, and vendor selection.
+The goal is to bridge data analysis with actionable business insights that directly impact sales growth, profit optimization, and cash flow stability.

 **Business Questions**